-- > Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements; - > Extraordinary relocation benefits (including home buyouts); - > Excessive amounts of perquisites compensation; - Excessive severance and/or change in control provisions: - > Change in control cash payments exceeding 3 times base salary plus target/average/last paid bonus; - Arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (single-triggered or modified single-triggered - where an executive may voluntarily leave for any reason and still receive the change-in-control severance package); - > Employment or severance agreements that provide for excise tax gross-ups.
-Modified gross-ups would be treated in the same manner as full gross-ups; - > Excessive payments upon an executive's termination in connection with performance failure; - > Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring; - > Tax Reimbursements/Gross-ups: income tax reimbursements on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc; see also excise tax gross-ups above); - > Dividends or dividend equivalents paid on unvested performance shares or units; - > Executives using company stock in hedging activities, such as "cashless" collars, forward sales, equity swaps, or other similar arrangements; - > Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO); - Repricing or replacing of underwater stock options/stock appreciation rights (SARs) without prior shareholder approval (including cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be re-granted); - > Options backdating; and - > Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.
+- Abnormally large bonus payouts without justifiable performance linkage or proper disclosure: - > Includes performance metrics that are changed, canceled, or replaced during the performance period without adequate explanation of the action and the link to performance; - > Egregious pension/SERP (supplemental executive retirement plan) payouts: - Inclusion of additional years of service not worked that result in significant benefits provided in new arrangements; - > Inclusion of performance-based equity or other long-term awards in the pension calculation; - Excessive Perquisites: - Perquisites for former and/or retired executives, such as lifetime benefits, car allowances, personal use of corporate aircraft, or other inappropriate arrangements; - > Extraordinary relocation benefits (including home buyouts); - > Excessive amounts of perquisites compensation; - Excessive severance and/or change in control provisions: - > Change in control cash payments exceeding 3 times base salary plus target/average/last paid bonus; - Arrangements that provide for change-in-control payments without loss of job or substantial diminution of job duties (single-triggered or modified single-triggered - where an executive may voluntarily leave for any reason and still receive the change-in-control severance package); - > Employment or severance agreements that provide for excise tax gross-ups.
+Modified gross-ups would be treated in the same manner as full gross-ups; - > Excessive payments upon an executive's termination in connection with performance failure; - > Liberal change in control definition in individual contracts or equity plans which could result in payments to executives without an actual change in control occurring; - Tax Reimbursements/Gross-ups: income tax reimbursements on executive perquisites or other payments (e.g., related to personal use of corporate aircraft, executive life insurance, bonus, restricted stock vesting, secular trusts, etc; see also excise tax gross-ups above); - Dividends or dividend equivalents paid on unvested performance shares or units; - > Executives using company stock in hedging activities, such as "cashless" collars, forward sales, equity swaps, or other similar arrangements; - Internal pay disparity: Excessive differential between CEO total pay and that of next highest-paid named executive officer (NEO); - Repricing or replacing of underwater stock options/stock appreciation rights (SARs) without prior shareholder approval (including cash buyouts, option exchanges, and certain voluntary surrender of underwater options where shares surrendered may subsequently be re-granted); - Options backdating; - Insufficient executive compensation disclosure by externally- managed issuers (EMIs) such that a reasonable assessment of pay programs and practices applicable to the EMI's executives is not possible; and - Other pay practices that may be deemed problematic in a given circumstance but are not covered in the above categories.